 Benefits: Breathing through the right nostril stimulates the left hemisphere of your brain,

-breathing through the left notril stimulates the right hemisphere of the brain.
+breathing through the left nostril stimulates the right hemisphere of the brain.
 These

-more oxygen, activate various centres in the brain, and harmonize the pranas, so sushumna
+more oxygen, activate various centers in the brain, and harmonize the pranas, so Sushumna

 can start to flow and can lead to deep states of tranquility.